Key Takeaways

 For subscription supplements, judge scaling by NTB metrics and customer acquisition cost (CAC) against lifetime value, not by a single order's ACoS.

-Search Query Performance in particular shows how you convert on a query relative to the wider category, which is gold for deciding what to defend and what to abandon.
+SQP in particular shows how you convert on a query relative to the wider category, which our guide on how to read your SQP report walks through.

 Common mistakes wellness brands make